 Bob Melvin: Now entering his seventh full season as manager of the A's, Melvin has proven to be well-suited to the Oakland environs.
 His quieter, more laid-back approach wasn't appreciated in Seattle after we all had gotten used to the energetic antics of Lou Piniella, and despite success with the Diamondbacks, he was canned out of frustration in Phoenix, where it was suggested he was scapegoated by then-GM Josh Byrnes because of poor results by Byrnes' player acquisitions.
 Oakland, though, appreciates what it's got, having given the two-time Manager of the Year a contract extension through 2019 and denied the Yankees permission to interview Melvin when they were looking to hire a new manager last winter.

 Fernando Rodney: Ah, yes, how well we remember the Fernando Rodney Experience.
 In 12⁄3 seasons with the M's, 2014-15, Rodney saved 64 games, but he did it in adventurous fashion, particularly in 2015.
 Somehow he only blew six saves that year before he was traded to the Cubs; his 5.68 ERA suggested he was nothing but kerosene on a fire in the ninth inning.
 Now 41, Rodney began the season in Minnesota and did pretty well, posting an ERA just a hair over 3.00 and notching 25 saves over 46 appearances.
-He's been with the A's for just a few days at this writing, coming over in a waiver trade on August 9th.
+He's been lights-out with the A's thus far, not allowing a run in ten appearances.

 |Oakland Athletics||(1968 - present)|